berenslab/fslm_repo/README.md

 # Efficient identification of informative features in simulation-based inference
-This repository contains the code for reproducing results of the FSML paper [openreview.net/forum?id=AYQI3rlp9tW](https://openreview.net/forum?id=AYQI3rlp9tW)
+This repository contains the code for reproducing results of the FSML paper [openreview.net/forum?id=AYQI3rlp9tW](https://openreview.net/forum?id=AYQI3rlp9tW).
+An updated and refactored version of the code can be found [here](https://github.com/berenslab/fslm).

 ## Installation
 The necessary packages can be installed via: